g-satish-reddy/practice-git/README.md

 # practice-git
-this is fro practice purpose
+this is for practice purpose